 You may be involved in the traditional areas of managing land information systems, producing maps and digital databases, surveying boundaries and engineering projects, or managing, developing, and preserving land.
 You may be applying many techniques, including photogrammetry, remote sensing, and global positioning system (GPS).
 You could be managing information about the environment, transportation and other utility systems.

-You may advance the technology itself: developing software and systems to enhance the ability of individuals, business, government, and industry to better use information systems in their daily business workflows.
-After a few years in the workforce, you can identify other areas where your skills could be put to good use.
-You will be in an excellent position to launch your own business initiative and could also be self-employed.
+Working in our industry may see you advance the technology itself: developing software and systems to enhance the ability of individuals, business, government, and industry to better use information systems in daily business workflows.